nbusseneau/hephaistos/README.md

 └── hephaistos.exe
 ```

-> ⚠️ If you don't know where Hades is, Hephaistos can try to auto-detect it for you:
+> ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to auto-detect it for you:
 >
 > - Windows: run `hephaistos.exe`
 > - MacOS / Linux: run `hephaistos`